quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 ---

 #### Linear Semi-Gradient TD Methods Stability
-Linear semi-gradient TD methods are efficient and stable when trained under the on-policy distribution because of the positive definiteness of matrix \(A\).
+Linear semi-gradient TD methods are efficient and stable when trained under the on-policy distribution because of the positive definiteness of matrix $A$.
 The state distribution is matched to the target policy's state-transition probabilities.

 :p Why are linear semi-gradient TD methods generally stable?
 ??x
-Linear semi-gradient TD methods are stable due to the positive definiteness of matrix \(A\) and a match between the on-policy state distribution \(\mu_\pi\) and the state-transition probabilities \(p(s|s',a)\) under the target policy.
+Linear semi-gradient TD methods are stable due to the positive definiteness of matrix $A $ and a match between the on-policy state distribution$\mu_\pi $ and the state-transition probabilities$p(s|s',a)$ under the target policy.
 This ensures that the updates align well with the expected future rewards, leading to convergence. x??

 ---